GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 **Variable parameters**:

 - These values change with the frame number.
-- We must use them in the *main script* to introduce variations in the frames.
+- They must be used in the *main script* to introduce variations in the frames.

  ============== ============================================= ===============